triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   - mention 2022 year bug work-around;
   - Xilinx is now AMD after acquisition by AMD, so rename Xilinx mentions.

+- 2021/10/01: the OpenCL/SPIR device compiler flow has been deprecated because it has less features than the HLS device compiler flow and we lack resources to maintain both.

+- 2021/06/24: there is a new HLS target along the OpenCL/SPIR compiler flow for AMD/Xilinx FPGA.
+The HLS target relies on direct LLVM IR feeding and allows finer control by using HLS extensions.

 ## Installing the Alveo U200 board